VeronicaLobos/My-Zootopia-With-API/README.md

 # My Zootopia with API Project

-This program generates a simple html file with info extracted from and API:
+This program generates a simple html file with info extracted from an API:

-1. Requests user input to retrieve the name of an animal
+1. Aks user input to retrieve the name of an animal
-2. Makes a request to Animals API with said input and saves it to a json file
+2. Makes a request to Animals API with said input and saves it to a JSON file
-3. Extracts certain information from the json file, parses it into html cards, and inserts them into a html template in order to generate a new one
+3. Extracts certain information from the JSON file, parses it into HTML cards, and inserts them into an HTML template to generate a new one

 Check out the example generated for "Fox"